 Subjects > Folders > Lessons

-- Subjects are the first level of organisation and appear on your home page.
-They can contain multiple classes and folders of work.
-Subject titles appear green for teachers and light blue for students.
+- Subjects are the first level of organisation and appear on your homepage.
+They can contain multiple Classes and Folders of work.
+Subject titles appear green for teachers and blue for students.

-- Folders sit within subjects.
-They are used to organise lessons into collections.
+- Folders sit within Subjects.
+They are used to organise Lessons into collections or units.
 Folder titles are marked with a dark grey header.

 The hierarchy for people (students and teachers) is very similar and works together with the content structure:

 - Subjects are created and run by teachers.
 A Subject can have multiple co-teachers.
 Any teacher enrolled in a Subject will see it available to them on their home page.

 - Classes are groups of students.
 A Subject can have multiple Classes, which is especially useful when teaching the same content to several groups of students, as well as for differentiating content.

 - Students are individuals enrolled in the Subject.
 Students do not have the same ability as teachers to add or modify content, nor can they access the Markbook or Students page.

 You may also be interested in the following resources: